Sonnet 215

 In truth, you would beseech me endlessly,

-And evermore heap guilt upon my breast.
+Your guilt a heavy stone upon my breast.

 A child of love you wished to thus conceive,

-No obligation, none, you staunch did swear-
+No obligation—none—you staunch did swear;

 Just you, your child, and hope to here forbear,